Kim Kardashian And Ex Reggie Bush’s Daughters Look Like Twins?

 — TheShadeRoom (@TheShadeRoom) March 8, 2017

-Given, Reggie Bush’s wife Lilit Avagyan has some of the same features as Kim Kardashian.
+It must be noted, however, that Reggie Bush’s wife Lilit Avagyan has some of the same features as Kim Kardashian.

 A post shared by reggiebush (@reggiebush) on